robertkottelin/GameOfLife/README.md

 ## Description of important files
 - Main.java: Located in src/main/java/se/peaccounting/.
 This file serves as the entry point for the application, launching the GameOfLifeApp.
 - GameOfLifeApp.java: Located in src/main/java/se/peaccounting/.
-This is the main application file containing the game's logic, including the creation of cells, updating their state, and running the simulation.
+This is the main application class for Conway's Game of Life.
+- GameLogic.java: Located in src/main/java/se/peaccounting/.
+This is a class housing methods for managing and updating the game logic.
 - GameOfLifeAppTest.java: Located in src/test/java/se/peaccounting/.
-This file contains tests to verify the correctness of the GameOfLifeApp class.
+This file contains tests to verify the game logic of the application.

 ## Future Improvements and Todos
 - Database integration: Save simulation states, allowing users to load and replay their favorite configurations.